 Designation of Representatives

-The names, addresses, and telephone and facsimile numbers of a designated representative and alternate for each Party to whom notices or responses shall be directed, are provided in Exhibit “A.” The designated representative and the alternate may be changed by written notice to the other Parties.
+The names, mailing and e-mail addresses, and telephone and facsimile numbers of a designated representative and alternate for each Party to whom notices or responses shall be directed, are provided in Exhibit “A.” The designated representative and the alternate may be changed by written notice to the other Parties.

 Meetings

 Any Party may call a meeting.
-Except in an emergency, no meeting shall be called on less than _______ (__) days’ advance notice (inclusive of Saturdays, Sundays, and federal holidays), and the notice shall include a proposed agenda.
+Except with respect to meetings called by the Operator in an emergency, no meeting shall be called on less than _______ (__) days’ advance notice (inclusive of Saturdays, Sundays, and federal holidays), and the notice shall include a proposed agenda.
 The Operator shall be chairman of each meeting and take minutes of each meeting.
-Only matters included in the agenda may be considered at a meeting unless unanimously agreed to by the Parties.
+Except for meetings called by the Operator in an emergency, only matters included in the agenda may be considered at a meeting unless unanimously agreed to by the Parties.

 Obligations of Well Participation